thepluck/foundry-zksync/README.md

 See our [contributing guidelines](./CONTRIBUTING.md).

-## Getting Help

-First, see if the answer to your question can be found in [book][foundry-book], or in the relevant crate.

-If the answer is not there:

--   Join the [support Telegram][tg-support-url] to get help, or
--   Open a [discussion](https://github.com/foundry-rs/foundry/discussions/new) with your question, or
--   Open an issue with [the bug](https://github.com/foundry-rs/foundry/issues/new)

-If you want to contribute, or follow along with contributor discussion, you can use our [main telegram](https://t.me/foundry_rs) to chat with us about the development of Foundry!

 ## Acknowledgements

 -   Foundry is a clean-room rewrite of the testing framework [DappTools](https://github.com/dapphub/dapptools).
 None of this would have been possible without the DappHub team's work over the years.